 While not a medical therapy program, your FST therapist can work with physical therapists to help resolve common running issues, including plantar fasciitis, sciatica, piriformis syndrome, and other gait-related injuries.

 The conclusion?
-That Fascial Stretch Therapy is an essential part of a runner’s performance and recovery program.
+That Fascia Stretch Therapy is an essential part of a runner’s performance and recovery program.

-Have you ever had a Fascial Stretch Therapy session?
+Have you ever had a Fascia Stretch Therapy session?
 Have I intrigued you?
 If you’re interested check the Stretch to Win website for a therapist near you.

 Athletes in the Coachella Valley/La Quinta area!
 Contact me for a special introductory rate and summer specials!
 You can experience FST in the privacy of your own home.
 Find more information about Desert Stretch here.